vyldr/map-generator/README.md

 - Some parameters, such as `wallDensity` or `floodLevel` can limit the number of ground tiles, which can make it impossible to set a starting point if their values are too high.
 This will force the program to keep trying to create a level and eventually give up.
 - Setting the `length` and `width` parameters to different values will create a non-square map.
 The map will still generate fine, but Manic Miners will not like it.
 - The objectives and challenges are often less interesting than those of maps created by people.
 Feel free to edit the maps to add more interesting challenges.

+## Changes in version 1.1

+- Use `-oxygen false` or `-oxygen 0` to disable the oxygen limit.
+- Fixed the 'plateau effect' where the map was elevated thousands of units above the extended border.
+- If you can find enough crystals to build vehicles, the objective will be increased.
+- Erosion should work correctly now.
+- Fixed landslide frequency and locations.